MartinRovang/nnUNet_MedSeg/README.md

 <img src="pictures/Diagrammepredict.png" width="200"  />

-## Pretrain Directory
+## Transfer Leaerning Directory
-The pretrain directory mirrors other directories.
-Users should place their new dataset* in `input_pretrain` to fine-tune an existing model.
+The Transfer Leaerning directory mirrors other directories.
+Users should place their new dataset* in `input_TF` to fine-tune an existing model.
 Like in the prediction directory, the `model` folder is where the users have to copy the model located in the output of the training folder.

 <img src="pictures/Diagrammepretrain.png" width="200"  />